2582 English Language Institute Senior Instruction Specialist

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Provides instruction to students learning English by teaching ESL courses (with the specific number of hours taught weekly to be specified in the individual’s employment agreement and/or on the Position Authorization form).
+1. Provides instruction to students learning English by teaching ESL courses (with the specific number of hours taught weekly to be specified in the individual’s employment agreement and/or on the Personnel Action form).

-2. Supports ELI administratively by administering and evaluating placement tests, implementing prescribed academic curriculum and assessments to meet performance goals for students, maintaining student records, assisting in curriculum selection and development, assisting in student advisement, providing tutoring as needed, and supervising graduate students and practicum students, as requested.
+2. Supports ELI administratively by administering and evaluating placement tests, implementing prescribed academic curriculum and assessments to meet performance goals for students, maintaining student records, assisting in curriculum selection and development by serving on committees as appointed, assisting in student advisement, and supervising graduate students and practicum students, as requested.

-3. Mentors new instructors, practicum students, and graduate teaching assistants as assigned, serves as a leader for one or more levels of a skill, may serve as a component leader, and participates in the evaluation of part-time instructors and graduate teaching assistants.
+3. Mentors new instructors, practicum students, and graduate teaching assistants as assigned, serves as a leader for one or more levels of a skill, serves as a co-component leader, and participates in the evaluation of part-time instructors and graduate teaching assistants.

-6. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Executive Director, International Enrollment Management.
+5. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses and conferences, and attending training and/or courses required by the Executive Director, ELI or the ELI Academic Director.

-The English Language Instruction Specialist is supervised by the Executive Director, International Enrollment Management and may supervise graduate students and practicum students.
+The English Language Institute Senior Instruction Specialist is supervised by the Executive Director, ELI and may supervise graduate students and practicum students.

 OFFICE OF HUMAN RESOURCES